 It has been determined that many persons who have provided long term public service during their lifetime may wish to have a medium to continue contributing in another manner to improve the areas of their public interest - move specifically, areas where they can provide benefits to others in the public sector.
-The RIPEA Foundation, we believe, is that medium.
+The RIPEA/William R. Murphy Foundation, Inc., we believe, is that medium.
 Your gift to the Foundation can make a difference to the lives of others as well as your own.

-This page outlines in a very brief manner various possibilities available to those who wish to continue their public service through a gift to the RIPEA Foundation.
-The Foundation must be considered an extension of your interests and, conversely, any gift to the Foundation can provide you with certain federal tax advantages.
+This page outlines in a very brief manner various possibilities available to those who wish to continue their public service through a gift to the RIPEA/William R. Murphy Foundation, Inc. The Foundation must be considered an extension of your interests and, conversely, any gift to the Foundation can provide you with certain federal tax advantages.

 Planning your gift becomes nearly as important as planning for retirement of other purposes.
 Those of you who have views or thoughts you would like to designate in the gift or bequest should contact the Foundation to determine the feasibility and its compatibility with the Foundation.